junioralive/spy-api/README.md

+  > # The end of SpyCli is here, but don’t cry—it was just practice for [Xyra](https://xyrastream.live/api), the real deal, to show us how it’s done.

 # SPYCLI-API Status Dashboard 📊

 Welcome to the SPYCLI-API Status Dashboard repository.
 This repository serves as a monitoring platform to provide real-time updates on the availability and operational status of the SPYCLI-API.